 Bull’s eye maculopathy describes a number of different conditions in which there is a ring of pale-looking damage around a darker area of the macula.
 The macula can often appear to have circular bands of different shades of pink and orange.
-Age of onset and severity of sight loss varies, and it can be inherited in many ways.
+It can appear at any age, and cause mild or more severe sight loss.

 Bull’s eye maculopathy is a rare dystrophy, also known as benign concentric annular macular dystrophy (BCAMD).
 It causes a dartboard, or ring-shaped, pattern of damage around the macula.
 This characteristic damage can also be caused by other inherited retinal conditions, or by long-term use of drugs which suppress the immune system as part of treatment for lupus or rheumatoid arthritis.

 When caused by a macular dystrophy, it appears to be an autosomal dominant condition, which means that any child of a person affected has a 50 per cent chance of inheriting it too.

 Symptoms vary between those people affected, even in the same family, but might include partial colour-blindness, loss of fine detail, blurring or distortion, and night blindness.
 Many people find that their vision stays stable for several years, but for a minority the damage extends outwards from the original ring to affect the wider vision.

 Treatments and research